-Kettlebell Clean and Press is an effective exercise for targeting the hamstrings, gluteus muscles, hips, lower back, rear shoulders, traps, upper back and forearms.
+Kettlebell Clean and Press is an effective exercise for targeting the hamstrings, gluteus muscles, lower back, rear shoulders, traps, upper back and forearms.

-Kettlebell Clean and Press can help develop power, conditioning, coordination, stability and balance.
+KB Clean and Press can help develop power, conditioning, coordination, stability and balance.

 Kettlebell Clean and Press Pregression & Mobility

 - Assume a hip width stance and place a kettlebell along the outside of both feet which are in a neutral position.

 - Bend at the hips then the knees and grab the kettlebell with each hand.
 Your back should be at a 45 degree angle; hips lower than your shoulders but higher than the knees.
 Your knees should be in line with your feet.
 Shoulders are in line with the elbows, kettlebell and wrists.
 This is the start position.